 € 1.350,00 excl. btw

-Price includes alle course materials and catering and 2 overnight stays.
-This course is paid by M2i and 4TU if you are in the M2i or 4TU PhD programme.
-If this applies, please declare this when registering
+Price includes all course materials and catering and two overnight stays.
+This course is paid by M2i and 4TU.HTM if you are in the M2i or 4TU PhD programme.
+If this applies, please indicate upon registration.

 |Dit programma wordt in het Engels gegeven.|